Students for Justice in Palestine

-Students for Justice in Palestine (SJP; طلاب من أجل العدالة في فلسطين) is a pro-Palestinian college student activism organization in the United States, Canada and New Zealand.
-Founded at the University of California, Berkeley in 1993, it has campaigned for the Boycott, Divestment, and Sanctions movement and organized events about Israel's human rights violations.
-In 2011, The New York Times called it "the leading pro-Palestinian voice on campus".
-As of 2024, National SJP has over 350 chapters in North America.
+Students for Justice in Palestine (SJP; طلاب من أجل العدالة في فلسطين) is a pro-Palestinian college student activism organization in the United States, Canada, and New Zealand.
+Founded at the University of California, Berkeley in 1993, it has campaigned for the Boycott, Divestment, and Sanctions movement.
+The SJP praised Hamas's October 7 attacks on Israel as a "historic win for the Palestinian resistance".
+The group has faced accusations of antisemitism and some of its campus chapters have been suspended.

 Names

 Some SJP chapters in the U.S. have adopted the name Palestine Solidarity Committee or Students for Palestinian Equal Rights.
 In Canada, some SJP chapters have adopted the name Solidarity for Palestinian Human Rights (SPHR).
 In Quebec, some use the name Solidarité pour les droits humains des Palestiniennes et Palestiniens (SDHPP), which means the same thing in French.

 History

 Students for Justice in Palestine was founded at the University of California, Berkeley in 1993.
 It was cofounded by Hatem Bazian, now the chairman of American Muslims for Palestine.
 It held several events in spring 1993, and was officially recognized by the university in the fall.
 After the organization's status briefly lapsed in 1999, it was revived at the time of the Second Palestinian Intifada, which began in September 2000.

 In 2002, the Berkeley chapter organized the first National Student Conference of the Palestine Solidarity Movement (PSM) to coordinate Palestine solidarity activism nationwide.
 Subsequent national conferences were held at the University of Michigan–Ann Arbor, Ohio State University, Duke University, and Georgetown University.

-On 16 October 2011, the SJP organized its first national conference that resolved the organization's Points of Unity, stating: Students for Justice in Palestine is a student organization that works in solidarity with the Palestinian people and supports their right to self-determination.
-It is committed to ending Israel’s occupation and colonization of all Arab lands and dismantling the Separation Wall.
-It recognizes the fundamental rights of the Arab-Palestinian citizens of Israel to full equality.
-It calls for respecting, protecting and promoting the rights of Palestinian refugees to return to their homes and properties as stipulated in United Nations General Assembly Resolution 194.
+On 16 October 2011, the SJP held its first national conference at Columbia University.
+That same year, The New York Times called it "the leading pro-Palestinian voice on campus".

+As of 2024, SJP reported having over 350 chapters in North America.